stephen-kollo/atlas-traffic-report/README.md

 Groups advertising campaigns data by sources, apps, regions and sums values<br>

 <a href="https://script.google.com/macros/s/AKfycbxUz-JagEFB2euHp4PYwpWGKvRYvS728l9DDto3B745GcFYLc7SXTuysHMIup-ZRyn-fQ/exec">Try Demo via this link</a>
-<br>Everything is already set up.
-You can make any changes, sample will automaticly reset to default every 30 minutes
+<br>For demo everything is already set up.
+You can make any changes, press "Demo: reset to default" if get stuck

 ## Usage
 To start using report you need: